 MCV - mean corpuscular volume, MCH – mean corpuscular haemoglobin, MCHC – Mean corpuscular haemoglobin concentration, SEM – Standard error of means; Means with different superscripts are significant (P=.05)

-For the differential white blood cell counts, there was no significant difference (p>0.05) in the percentage of Monocytes, with T2 (33.00%) showing a non-significantly higher percentage compared to the other treatments.
-Rabbit does fed T1 (3.67%), T3 (3.00%), and T4 (2.67%) diets respectively, had much lower monocyte percentages.
-In contrast, no significant differences were observed in the percentages of Lymphocytes, Eosinophils, Neutrophils, and Basophils.
+For the differential white blood cell counts, there was no significant difference (p>0.05) in the percentage of Monocytes, with T1 (3.67%) showing a non-significantly higher percentage compared to the other treatments, T2 (3.00%), T3 (3.00%), and T4 (2.67%) diets respectively, which had lower monocyte percentages.
+Also, non-significant differences were observed in the percentages of Lymphocytes, Eosinophils, Neutrophils, and Basophils.
 The percentage of Lymphocytes ranged from 60.00% in T1 to 70.00% in T2, with T3 and T4 showing 62.33% and 63.33%, respectively.
 Eosinophil percentages were 4.67% in T1 and T2, and 4.00% in T3 and T4, indicating that the DDFM had little effect on this parameter in the does.
-Neutrophil percentages ranged from 22.00% in T2 to 31.33% in T1, with T3 and T4 showing values of 30.33% and 29.67%, respectively.
+Neutrophil percentages ranged from 22.00% in T2 to 31.33% in T1, with T3 (30.33%) and T4 (29.67%).
 Basophil percentages remained consistent across all treatments at 0.33%.

 Overall, while significant differences were observed in PCV, Platelet count, and Haemoglobin concentration, the majority of haematological indices, including WBC count, RBC count, MCV, MCH, MCHC, and differential white blood cell counts, showed no significant differences across the treatments.
 This indicates that the addition of dried date fruits meal influenced specific aspects of the rabbits' blood profile, particularly related to red blood cell function, platelet production, and haemoglobin concentration, but did not significantly affect other haematological parameters.